-Based on the analysis of long-term park acreage needs noted above, the Plan will recommend strategies to support the financial needs of creating new park space.
+Based on the analysis of long-term park acreage needs noted above, the Plan will recommend strategies to support the City's financial needs to create new park space.
 The Plan will provide recommendations to update the City's existing Park Land Dedication Ordinance.
 Changes to the ordinance can change the way park land fees are calculated for new residential development.
 In addition, the consultant will review a nonresidential development requirement which could provide additional funding for parks.
 Other creative funding strategies will be reviewed and recommended to increase available funding for acquisition, development, and renovation of City parks.